djeang/jbang-jeka-demo/README.md

 jbang Build.java
 ```

-This will compile, test and run the Spring-Boot application.
+This will compile, test, and run the Spring-Boot application.

 You can display the greetings message by opening your browser at http://localhost:8080